Class: Aws::S3::Bucket

 • :ssekms_encryption_context (String)

-Specifies the Amazon Web Services KMS Encryption Context to use for object encryption.
-The value of this header is a base64-encoded UTF-8 string holding JSON with the encryption context key-value pairs.
-This value is stored as object metadata and automatically gets passed on to Amazon Web Services KMS for future GetObject or CopyObject operations on this object.
+Specifies the Amazon Web Services KMS Encryption Context as an additional encryption context to use for object encryption.
+The value of this header is a Base64-encoded string of a UTF-8 encoded JSON, which contains the encryption context as key-value pairs.
+This value is stored as object metadata and automatically gets passed on to Amazon Web Services KMS for future GetObject operations on this object.

 • :bucket_key_enabled (Boolean)